Definition - What does Seed Propagation mean?

 Seed propagation is the method of plant propagation (multiplying, reproducing, or breeding new plants) that is done through the use of seeds.
 Plants that produce seeds are called spermatophytes.

 Seeds are made up of three separate parts, and when a seed matures in an optimal environment, it will germinate and actively grow.
-Seed propagation occurs naturally, but can be done intentionally by gardeners and farmers.
+Seed propagation occurs naturally, but can be done intentionally by growers and farmers.

 MaximumYield explains Seed Propagation

 Seed propagation is how many plants naturally reproduce.
-Additionally, farmers and gardeners can take advantage of seed propagation by obtaining seeds from plants they wish to propagate or grow.
+Additionally, growers can take advantage of seed propagation by obtaining seeds from plants they wish to propagate or grow.
 Many gardeners will often save and grow ornamental plants and crops from seeds, especially if the plant has many desirable characteristics.
 This is because seeds carry the genetic information of the parent plant, and will therefore retain many of the same characteristics of the parent plant.